Team India must come together to fight COVID-19: Delhi CM Kejriwal | Health

 The chief minister said states are ready to support the Centre in the fight against coronavirus.

 ''We cannot afford to lose this fight.
-If Centre will lose the fight, it won't be BJP but India that will lose the fight,'' he said, while urging the Centre to procure the vaccines and distribute them to states.
+If the Centre will lose the fight, it won't be BJP but India that will lose the fight,'' he said while urging the Centre to procure the vaccines and distribute them to states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)